92kareeem/Cybersecurity-using-Machine-Learning/README.md

 This project focuses on detecting network intrusions using machine learning techniques.
 It involves preprocessing a cybersecurity dataset, feature selection, model training, evaluation, and visualization.

 ## Dataset
-The dataset used in this project is a cybersecurity dataset that contains various network traffic features labeled as normal or malicious traffic.
+The dataset used in this project is a cybersecurity network intrusion detection dataset that contains various network traffic features labeled as normal or malicious traffic.

 ### Download the Dataset
 1. **Option 1: Provided CSV File**